 In 1857, the AFCU asked Dr. Edwin Kirk, a Presbyterian minister, to go to Paris to help the congregation become officially organized and find a permanent home.
 That year, the congregation chartered the American Chapel in Paris and purchased a site for a church building to be built on rue de Berri.

 In 1923, when Dr. Joseph W. Cochran came to Paris with his family as the new pastor, he found that the church building on rue de Berri was not only in desperate need of major repairs but was too cramped for the growing congregation.
 Through Dr. Cochran’s vision, plans for construction of our present church on quai d’Orsay began.
 Read more about the history of the American Church in Dr. Joseph W. Cochran's book, Friendly Adventures: A Chronicle of the American Church of Paris (1857-1931).
 It can be read online here.
+And, for a memoir about the Church's history during World War II, see "The American Church in Paris 1940-45." here.

 The American Church in Paris is deeply rooted in the history of this city.
 It has been a living community of faith through all the major events of the past two centuries.
 Many people have found a spiritual home here and have been deeply engaged with the larger community of Paris in a wide variety of ministries and services.